drjithapnair/Notes---ML/10 sql Joins questions with answers.md

 # 10 sql Joins questions with answers  also create 2 tables and insert 10 values each table name student and mark

-Sure!
-Below are two sample tables `student` and `mark` with 10 rows each.
-After that, I will provide 10 SQL JOIN questions along with their answers based on these tables.

 ***

 ### Step 1: Create Tables and Insert Data